Chapter 5: Youth Protection Program

 5.1.1 Purpose

-The purpose of this policy is to provide guidance and to promote the safety of Youth Participants on University premises or participating in those programs sponsored or supported by the University.
+The purpose of this policy is to provide guidance and to promote the safety and well-being of Youth Participants on University premises or participating in those programs sponsored or supported by the University.
 This policy also supports compliance with federal and state law.

 5.1.2 Applicability

 This policy applies to University employees, affiliates, volunteers, contractors, and visitors who are Designated Individuals as defined by this policy.
-The policy applies to all Youth Programs held on University property, as well as those Youth Programs sponsored by the University.
+The policy applies to all Youth Programs held on or off University property, as well as those Youth Programs sponsored by the University.

 This policy is not applicable to the following activities:

-- A school visit to the University if the third-party school hosting the visit, is responsible for funding the visit and for the supervision of all Youth Participants
+- A school visit to the University if the third-party school hosting the visit is responsible for funding the visit and for the supervision of all Youth Participants

 - An activity including recruited athlete visits